Maryland Route 528: Related routes

-Maryland Route 378 is a 1.49 mi unsigned highway in Ocean City that follows portions of Baltimore Avenue and 15th Street from the southern terminus of MD 528 at the southern end of Ocean City north to MD 528 north of the downtown area of Ocean City.
+Maryland Route 378 is a 1.49 mi highway in Ocean City that follows portions of Baltimore Avenue and 15th Street from the southern terminus of MD 528 at the southern end of Ocean City north to MD 528 north of the downtown area of Ocean City.
 Because MD 378 essentially functions as the northbound direction of MD 528 in downtown Ocean City, the state highway is covered in more detail in the main sections of this article.
+Signage was added to MD 378 in the fall of 2025.
 MD 378 has two auxiliary routes: